jonscheiding/phone-ringer/Readme.md

 Notice that on the other side of the transformer, we've included a resistor `Rlimit`.
 When off hook, the impedance presented by the phone is very low - reports vary but it is probably in the 500Ω range.
 Driving this with 90V will cause a pretty high current, and make a loud buzzing from the earpiece speaker.
 The `Rlimit` resistor prevents this.
 You'll want to choose a resistor value that is much larger than 500Ω, but very much smaller than the on-hook impedance (which should be in the 5MΩ range).
 I got good results using 10KΩ for `Rlimit`.

-### RESULTS
+### TEST

-Once you build this circuit and power it up, you should get a reading of around 60V on your voltmeter in AC mode.
+Once you build this circuit and power it up, you should get a reading of around 40-60V on your voltmeter in AC mode.

 At this point, you're ready to test the circuit with an actual phone!
 Snip one end off of a phone cord, strip the two wires, and connect them to the plug side of your transformer.
 If you plug the other end of the cord into a phone, it should ring!

+If it doesn't, or it does but it sounds weird, there are a few things you can try:
+- Experiment with the value of `Rlimit`.
+- Experiment with the values of `R` and `C` in the RC filter
+- Increase the output from the boost converter

+### FINISH

+Now that you've got the phone ringing, you want to make this thing useful.
+I did a few things to mine:
+- Added an SPST push-button switch for activation (between pin `A0` and `Vcc`)
+- Added the ability to ring in a pattern
+- Added a Particle cloud function to activate it remotely
+- Added a Particle cloud function to change the ring pattern

+The updated code looks like [this](phone-ringer.ino).